DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 To mitigate this vulnerability:

 1. Store temporary files in a folder unreachable by URL (for example, *App_Data*).
-2. Use a dedicated file extension for temporary files on the server (for example *‚Äú.mytmp‚Äù*).
+2. Use a dedicated file extension for temporary files on the server (for example *ì.mytmpî*).
 3. Consider assigning random file names using the [GetRandomName](https://msdn.microsoft.com/en-us/library/system.io.path.getrandomfilename(v=vs.110).aspx) method.
 ``` cs
 protected void uploadControl_FilesUploadComplete(object sender, DevExpress.Web.FilesUploadCompleteEventArgs e) {